310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 Huh?
 Ahh, this is supposed to be a forceful scene where I grab your arm, but since I didn’t do that, you did it yourself…?

 Uuu… I’m so pathetic.
-I know I gotta be shameless for this, but I can’t do it!
+I know I gotta be shameless with this, but I can’t do it!
 I’m too embarrassed~!

 Maybe I gotta forget the part where you’re a girl… But, but… you *are* one, so…